Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

   - Logout button and toast notifications positioned for better usability
   - Date filtering with green outlined active state for better visibility
   - Consistent drawer behavior for all filter-related buttons
+  - Smooth animations throughout the app using Framer Motion
 - Real voice-to-text transcription using OpenAI is fully implemented and working.
 - DeepSeek poetry generation is fully implemented with personalized presentation.
-- Express server and Vite proxy configuration set up for secure API calls.
+- Vercel deployment configuration completed:
+  - Serverless function for poem generation
+  - API routes configured in vercel.json
+  - Environment variables documented
+  - Build process configured for Vercel
 - Application is ready for final testing and deployment.

 ## Known Issues